articulite/moq-rs/README.md

 - [moq-karp](moq-karp): The underlying media protocol powered by moq-transfork.
 It includes a CLI for importing/exporting to other formats, for example integrating with ffmpeg.
 -   [moq-clock](moq-clock): A dumb clock client/server just to prove MoQ can be used for more than media.
 -   [moq-native](moq-native): Helpers to configure the native MoQ tools.
 -   [moq-streamer](moq-streamer): A desktop application that captures the screen and streams it using HEVC encoding.
+Supports hardware acceleration with NVIDIA GPUs.
 -   [moq-receiver](moq-receiver): A desktop application that receives and displays video streams.
+Supports hardware acceleration with NVIDIA GPUs.
 -   [moq-x265](moq-x265): Rust bindings for the x265 HEVC encoder/decoder library.
+Includes support for NVIDIA hardware acceleration.